This is a March

 the same pamphlet) The circles are supposed to be 6 mm in diameter,

 these are two.
 A USGS map is usually not suitable for orienteering

 because of lack of details.
 I realize most troops have used USGS

 for years, but the vast majority of boys are now within the range

-of a USOF club that has real orienteering maps.
+of a OUSA club that has real orienteering maps.
 They are much better

 and usually not more expensive than USGS products.
 The entire graphic